The Pied Piper of Hamelin (1957 film): Plot

 The Piper has rid the town of its rats, but rather than simply paying him, the mayor and his cabinet attempt to trick him into signing an agreement whereby, among other legalistic trickery, he must deposit money to guarantee that the rats will not return.
 Furious, the Piper leaves without his money and the mayor plots to use the gold to construct the chimes.
 Truson, who is in love with the mayor's daughter Mara, is thrown in jail for speaking out against the injustice.
 The mayor plans to marry Mara to the king's emissary, but the Piper takes his revenge: playing a happy variation on "In the Hall of the Mountain King," he leads the children of Hamelin away into a beautiful kingdom concealed in a cave that magically opens for the children.
 Paul is accidentally left behind after falling, and the cave closes before he can pass through.

 The town's leaders attempt to recover the children by blasting the mountain with cannon fire, and when this fails the mayor scapegoats Truson, using his resemblance to the Piper as one excuse, but this too fails when Truson appeals to the people.
 The mayor is deposed and Truson is chosen as the new mayor.
-He and Paul prepare to deliver money to help the refugee population of Hamelout, but before they depart Truson leads the town in silent prayer.
+He and Paul prepare to deliver money to help the refugee population of Hamelin, but before they depart Truson leads the town in silent prayer.
 Suddenly the sound of the Piper's pipe is heard.
 The Piper sets the children free, and Truson is magically gifted with the Piper's pipe, which he gives to the repentant former Mayor.